-Local adult education and literacy programs are responsible for all expenditures required for the successful implementation of an approved distance education curriculum.
-On occasion, funds from state leadership might be used to subsidize particular distance education curriculum.
-This is not an expected annual guarantee.
+Local adult education and literacy programs are responsible for all expenditures required to implement an approved distance education curriculum successfully.
+Occasionally, funds from state leadership might be used to subsidize particular distance education curriculum, but this is not an expected annual guarantee.